book000/github-changelog-translator/README.md

 Automatically deliver the title and text translated from the RSS feed of the [GitHub Changelogs article](https://github.blog/changelog/).

-Currently, only translation into Japanese is supported.
+Currently, only the Japanese translation is available on GitHub Pages.

 ## How to use RSS